thephpleague/commonmark/UPGRADE.md

 ## UNRELEASED

+### Text Encoding

+This library used to claim it supported ISO-8859-1 encoding but that never truly worked - everything assumed the text was encoded as UTF-8 or ASCII.
+We've therefore dropped support for ISO-8859-1 and any other unexpected encodings.
+If you were using some other encoding, you'll now need to convert your Markdown to UTF-8 prior to running it through this library.

 ### Inline Processors

 The "inline processor" functionality has been removed and replaced with a proper "delimiter processor" feature geared specifically towards dealing with delimiters (which is what the previous implementation tried to do - poorly).